Testing for Inappropriate Urination (Urinating in the House)

 • estrogen deficiency in spayed female dogs

-• diseases that cause increased urination such as kidney failure, diabetes mellitus (sugar diabetes), diabetes insipidus, and hyperadrenocorticism (over-active adrenal glands, also called Cushing's disease)
+• diseases that cause increased urination, such as kidney failure, diabetes mellitus (sugar diabetes), diabetes insipidus, and hyperadrenocorticism (over-active adrenal glands, also called Cushing's disease)

-• neurological disease affecting control of the bladder
+• neurological disease affecting bladder control

 • behavioral issues such as submissiveness or territoriality

-• certain medications, such as corticosteroids, that may cause increased thirst and urination leading to urinary accidents.
+• certain medications, such as corticosteroids, that may cause increased thirst and urination leading to urinary accidents

 How is the problem of inappropriate urination investigated?

 The search for answers starts with a complete history and physical examination.
 A pet’s history is the information you give your veterinarian about your pet’s illness.
 This information can provide important clues about the underlying problem.
-For example, an older spayed female dog with a history of “leaking” urine when she lies down may have hormone responsive urinary incontinence; a pet that strains to urinate may have inflammation or blockage of the urinary tract; a puppy that rolls on its back and urinates is being submissive; a dog that drinks excessively and urinates a lot may have diabetes.
+For example, an older, spayed, female dog with a history of “leaking” urine when she lies down may have hormone-responsive urinary incontinence; a pet that strains to urinate may have inflammation or blockage of the urinary tract; a puppy that rolls on its back and urinates is being submissive; a dog that drinks excessively and urinates a lot may have diabetes.

-If history and physical examination are unhelpful then further testing will likely be needed and your veterinarian may recommend doing screening tests.
+If history and physical examination are unhelpful, then further testing will likely be needed, and your veterinarian may recommend doing screening tests.
 These are a series of simple tests that provide information about the overall health of the pet, and often provide further clues about the underlying problem.

-What screening tests are recommended?
+What screening tests are recommended and what can they tell us?

 • Increased numbers of white blood cells may indicate infection of the kidneys, or secondary infections due to diabetes mellitus or Cushing’s disease.

-In a pet that is urinating inappropriately the serum biochemistry profile could show:
+In a pet that is urinating inappropriately, the serum biochemistry profile could show:

-• Elevated glucose suggesting diabetes mellitus.
+• Elevated glucose, suggesting diabetes mellitus

-• Elevated kidney values suggesting kidney disease.
+• Elevated kidney values, suggesting kidney disease

-• Decreased urea which may indicate diabetes insipidus or liver disease.
+• Decreased urea, which may indicate diabetes insipidus or liver disease

-• Mild elevation of liver enzymes which is often seen with Cushing’s disease or with the use of corticosteroid medication.
+• Mild elevation of liver enzymes, which is often seen with Cushing’s disease or with the use of corticosteroid medication

-C) Urinalysis is a simple test that analyzes the physical and chemical composition of urine.
+Urinalysis is a simple test that analyzes the physical and chemical composition of urine.
 It measures how well the kidneys are working, identifies inflammation and infection in the urinary system, and helps to detect diabetes and other metabolic disturbances.
 Urinalysis is important for the proper interpretation of the serum biochemistry profile and should be done at the same time as blood testing.
-See handout ” Urinalysis” for more information.
+See handout “Urinalysis” for more information.

 In a pet that is urinating inappropriately, a urinalysis could show:

-• Dilute urine (pale watery urine) which is associated with conditions such as kidney disease, diabetes insipidus, diabetes mellitus, Cushing’s disease, and the use of corticosteroid medication.
+• Dilute urine (pale watery urine), which is associated with conditions such as kidney disease, diabetes insipidus, diabetes mellitus, Cushing’s disease, and the use of corticosteroid medication

-• Crystals which may indicate underlying bladder stones.
+• Crystals, which may indicate underlying bladder stones

-• Abnormal bladder cells which may be a sign of underlying bladder cancer.
+• Abnormal bladder cells, which may be a sign of underlying bladder cancer

 What if all the screening test results come back normal?